 - Passover Hopscotch: Teach kids about the order of the seder using this fun, interactive activity.

-- Send an eCard: This year, more than ever, it’s important to reach out and connect with those we love.
+- Send an eCard: It’s important to reach out and connect with those we love.
 Why not share a fun Passover ecard with friends and family?

-- What would you add to the seder plate as a symbol of this unusual Passover?
+- What would you add to the seder plate as a symbol of this Passover?

 - What are some new ways to invite people to your seder?
 Technology?
 Requesting or sending messages?
 Brainstorm together.